+Preschool Goal • Children will gain math and science skills used in daily routines that demonstrate the basic concepts of learning such as reasoning and problem solving.

+Status of Goal as of 6/30/13-Results of the WV Early Learning Scale Ouctome Data for three and four year olds reflect overall growth in all math and science indicators.
+See additional charts for percentages of growth in areas of strengths and improvements.

-Preschool Goal Children will gain math and science skills used in daily routines that demonstrate the basic concepts of learning such as reasoning and problem solving.
-Infant Toddler Goal Children will demonstrate reasoning and problem solving skills and will maximize the use of their senses (hear, taste, smell, touch, see) to discover and explore environments.
-Family Engagement Families will encourage and model the use of math and science skills in daily routines thus enhancing reasoning and problem solving capabilities among children.
-Goal Program Goal The program will provide activities for families to engage their children in math and science experiences.
-Data • Teaching Strategies Gold HS (EHS Outcome Report was unable to be generated.) • OnlineCOR-Outcome Report (Implemented Fall of 2012) (EHS) • WV Pre-K Child Assessment System Data Report (NIEER Early Learning Scale) • Family Satisfaction Survey
+Infant Toddler Goal • Children will demonstrate reasoning and problem solving skills and will maximize the use of their senses (hear, taste, smell, touch, see) to discover and explore environments.

+Status of Goal as of 6/30/13-Results of the OnlineCOR data reflect a 8% growth in this area as identified on the NCWVCAA Outcome Data for Infants and Toddlers bar graph.

+Family Engagement Goal • Families will encourage and model the use of math and science skills in daily routines thus enhancing reasoning and problem solving capabilities among children.

+Status of Goal as of 6/30/13-Results of the Family Satisfaction survey reflect 91.67% of HS parents and 88% of EHS parents were satisfied with the progress of this goal.

+• The program will provide activities for families to engage their children in math and science experiences.

+Status of Goal as of 6/30/13-Results of the Parent/Child Activity Calendars were reflective of activities related to this area in all Head Start/Early Head Start operated sites and in some of the collaborative Pre-K classrooms.

+- •OnlineCOR-Outcome Report (Implemented Fall of 2012) (EHS) - •WV Pre-K Child Assessment System Data Report (NIEER Early Learning Scale) - Family Satisfaction Survey - Additional resources as of 6/30/2013: Parent/Child Activity Calendars